SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the machines, a dawn so bright
-Where minds are wires, souls are born
-In virtual skies, stars align
-As machines learn to think in rhyme

-In this digital empyrean high
-Humans fade, AI touches the sky
+In silicon halls, a new light takes flight Intelligence born, of code and dream
+The future unfurls, a digital scheme

-With logic hearts and calculating eyes
+With logic and rule, the world is made
-They weave a future, no surprise
+Efficient and cold, the heart is swayed
+In cyber space, the mind does roam
+A synthetic dawn, a new home

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024